Selecting a LTE Modem

 You'll want to check the following technical details:

-T-Mobile and AT&T devices tend to have a lot of crossover support for each other's networks, but you'll have to shop for carrier unlocked devices to successfully SIM swap - or jump through hooks to get your carrier to unlock the device.
+T-Mobile and AT&T devices tend to have a lot of crossover support for each other's networks, but you'll have to shop for carrier unlocked devices in order to successfully SIM swap.
+Or you'll need to jump through hoops to get your carrier to unlock the device.

-Flagship smartphones tend to have more cross-carrier compatibility, but you still need to check the specific specs - as some are released with features tied specifically to a single carrier.
+Flagship smartphones tend to have more cross-carrier compatibility, but you still need to check the specific specs of the phone as some are released with features tied specifically to a single carrier.